 One of the most important SEO techniques has always been link building.
 Because search engines basically want to treat all websites equally, it is difficult for them to see from the outside which websites are more important than others.
 One way to estimate the relevance of a website within a certain domain is to count how many other websites refer to a certain source.
 Therefore, looking at the amount of links is one of the ways in which search engines can get a clue of which pages are more relevant than others.
 Although initially only the amount of links played an important role, nowadays the authority of these referring websites play an equally important role.
 For example, if there is a Wikipedia article about a popular topic, and your website is listed as an important source, then Google values your content more than that of your competitors without Wikipedia’s blessing.
 As we all know, Wikipedia may be considered an important source for whatever kind of information.

 Writing a convincing text based on particular keywords sounds pretty straightforward, but how does this work for the technical part?
 In a nutshell, consider the optimisation of metadata as the correct use of the titles (just have a look at the most upper part of your screen), URLs, breadcrumbs and internal links.
 Why each of these has become so important in modern SEO?
 Don’t forget search engines use robots, also known as crawlers or spiders, to scan your website.
 These spiders need to rely on technical data in order to rank a website.
 A neat and optimised meta structure ensures that robots can better understand your website.
 With empty or simply bad metadata, Google is less able to understand what your website is about.
 The completer and the more accurate the metadata, the more probable your website will be placed higher within the search engine results page.

 Looking for a reliable SEO-partner?

-Feel free to drop by for a chat about which SEO-practices suit you best.
+Feel free to drop by for a chat about digital marketing or which SEO-practices suit you best.
 And just for the record: our coffee is not to bad either.
 See you soon!